 "I'd rather you not."

-"Be nice!"
+"Be nice, Jon!"
 Amina snapped.
-"Jon, smile!
+"And for Gods sake, smile!
 Do you always have to be all moody?"
-There was a pause before she hit him in the arm.
+He looked at her, with something akin to a grimace on his face.
+She hit him in the arm hard.

 "Ow?"
 He said.